Purine nucleoside phosphorylase: Function

 Adenosine uses the enzyme adenosine kinase, which is a very important enzyme in the cell.
 Attempts are being made to develop an inhibitor for the enzyme for use in cancer chemotherapy.

 Enzyme regulation

-This protein may use the morpheein model of allosteric regulation.
+PNP protein may use the morpheein model of allosteric regulation.

 Clinical significance

-PNPase, together with adenosine deaminase (ADA), serves a key role in purine catabolism, referred to as the salvage pathway.
-Mutations in ADA lead to an accumulation of (d)ATP, which inhibits ribonucleotide reductase, leading to a deficiency in (d)CTPs and (d)TTPs, which, in turn, induces apoptosis in T-lymphocytes and B-lymphocytes, leading to severe combined immunodeficiency (SCID).
+Purine nucleoside phosphorylase, together with adenosine deaminase (ADA), serves a key role in purine catabolism.
+Mutations in ADA lead to an accumulation of dATP, which inhibits ribonucleotide reductase, leading to a deficiency in dCTP and dTTP, which, in turn, induces apoptosis in T-lymphocytes and B-lymphocytes, leading to severe combined immunodeficiency (SCID).

 PNP-deficient patients will have an immunodeficiency problem.
 It affects only T-cells; B-cells are unaffected by the deficiency.